 At Synergy Chiropractic and Bodywork, we provide our patients with simple to understand levels of care at affordable rates.
 Because we do not accept insurance, we keep our prices within the reach of our patients.
 Depending on your care needs, Dr. Sue can develop a care plan that fits within your budget.
-See general pricing info on our treatment packages page.
+See general pricing info on our appointment options page.

 We’re not a big office with many administrators who negotiate your billings with insurance companies.
 Because these negotiations rarely have anything to do with your best healthcare options, we’ve found that it’s simply more complicated and frustrating than it’s worth, and feel as though healthcare should be in the hands of our patients and their providers.
 We only allow our expertise and your particular situation to influence decisions about how to treat you, and nothing else.